openstack/openstack-manuals/doc/contributor-guide/source/docs-builds.rst

 Using Tox to check builds
 -------------------------

-As a part of the review process, Jenkins runs gating scripts to check that the patch is fine.
+As a part of the review process, the OpenStack CI system runs scripts to check that the patch is fine.
 Locally, you can use the Tox tool to ensure that a patch works.
 To check all books, run the following command from the base directory of repository:

 .. code-block:: console